S3v406/flipper-bad-usbs/Scripts/No pc/README.md

 # Delete PC Prank
-All apps must be closed on minimized
+All apps must be closed or minimized!